jameshanlon/jameshanlon.github.io/content/pages/about.rst

 * `LinkedIn <https://www.linkedin.com/in/jameswhanlon>`_
 * `Strava <https://www.strava.com/athletes/5351937>`_

-If you want to get in touch, you can email me at mail @ this domain.
+To get in touch, email me at mail @ this domain.